rehierl/node-tree-outliner/3-basic-design/3-8-0-design-x.md

 Note that, `n0` could also be an inactive container node, instead of a type-1 sectioning node.
 In such a case `s0` would then represent the section that was used to associate `n0`.
-Consequently, all rtl-paths would then have a common prefix of sections (i.e. absolute vs. relative paths/sequences).
+Consequently, all rtl-paths would then have a common prefix of sections (i.e. absolute vs. relative paths/sequences) that ends in `s0`.

 <!-- ======================================================================= -->
 ## explicit parent containers